blackducksoftware/synopsys-detect/documentation/src/main/markdown/currentreleasenotes.md

 * (IDETECT-3515) Resolved an issue where the Nuget Inspector was not supporting "\<Version\>" tags for "\<PackageReference\>" on the second line and was not cascading to Project Inspector in case of failure.

+### Dependency updates

+* Released and Upgraded Nuget Inspector to version 1.2.0.